AhmedNabil30/IRS_Project/samira samir 221101769 and Nabila ahmed 221100674/README.md

 ## Introduction

-The News Recommendation System leverages advanced machine learning techniques to deliver personalized news articles to users.
+The News Recommendation System  to deliver personalized news articles to users.
 Built using Python, the system integrates various tools and libraries to process and analyze news data effectively, aiming to enhance user engagement by catering to individual preferences.

 ## Dataset